John K. Luttrell

-John King Luttrell (June 27, 1831 – October 4, 1893) was an American miner, lawyer and politician who served three terms as a U.S. Representative from California from 1873 to 1879.
+John King Luttrell (June 27, 1831 – October 4, 1893) was an American miner, lawyer and politician who served three terms as a U.S. representative from California from 1873 to 1879.

 Early life

 Born near Knoxville, Tennessee, Luttrell attended the common schools.
 He moved with his parents to a farm in Alabama in 1844.
 He moved to Missouri in 1845 with his parents, who settled on a farm near St. Joseph.
 He moved to California in 1852 and engaged in mining.
+He also studied law.

 He settled in Yolo County and engaged in agricultural pursuits.
 He moved to Prairie City (later Folsom) in 1853, to El Dorado County in 1854 and thence to Watsonville in Santa Cruz County, and to Alameda County.
 In the 1870s he moved to Sonoma County, living on a ranch there (now part of Sugarloaf Ridge State Park) for ten years prior to being appointed U.S. Commissioner of Fisheries for Alaska.